An Introduction to the Art of Computer Programming Using Python in the Age of Generative AI

 Prompting AI for Implementing Functional Programming

-Start by defining the functionality you need and the context in which it will be used.
-For example, instead of asking "How do I use functional programming?", ask "Can you help me write Python functions that follow functional programming principles, such as pure functions and higher-order functions?"
-Provide detailed requirements, such as "I need a pure function to add two numbers and higher-order functions to square and filter even numbers from a list."
-Ask for examples to illustrate the solution, such as "Can you provide a Python example using the map and filter functions to process a list of numbers?"
+Be clear about the functionality you need when consulting AI for functional programming.
+Instead of asking, "How do I use functional programming?", specify your intent: "Help me write Python functions that adhere to functional principles, such as pure functions and higher-order functions."
+Provide requirements like "I need a pure function to add two numbers and a higher-order function to filter out even numbers from a list."
+Request examples, such as "Can you show me how to use map and filter on a list of integers?"

 Example Prompt: